pldn/LDWizard-old/README.md

   do nothing.

 - *The user removes the cleaning function for a column .*
-  The cleaning function is removed in the configuration.
+  The cleaning function is removed from the configuration.

 ### 4.2.3 Functional Requirements